maniadel/hubiquitus4java/GETTING_STARTED.md

 If you want to explore your database, open another consol then write: “mongo”

-To see all persistent bases tape: “show dbs”
+To see all persistent bases tape : “show dbs”

-Then, to select a database, tape: “use [NameOfTheDataBase]”
+Then, to select a database, tape : “use [NameOfTheDataBase]”

 NB: If the database does not exist, it will be created automatically

-To see all collections, tape: “show collections”
+To see all collections, tape : “show collections”

-Here is an example attached to the execution of myfirstbot project: SCREEN
+Here is an example attached to the execution of myfirstbot project : SCREEN